eng-arvind/Login-page-reactjs/README.md

 # Getting Started with Create React App
-# UI DEGING FOR USER LOGIN AND SIGN IN
+# UI DESIGN FOR USER LOGIN AND SIGN IN
   This is the fully responsive UI page for user Login and sign in authentication.
 # For The Desktop
 # User Sign In